 For eleven years, she worked with students in the foster care system as a Music Mentor and volunteer program manager with Kids In a New Groove (now part of Partnerships with Children), originating their curriculum and training new mentors.
 She was awarded Music Mentor of the Year in 2019.
 A private voice teacher for more than a decade, she now focuses on coaching singing-artists on auditioning, dramatic interpretation, performance anxiety, and vocal pedagogy.

-Julie joined the team at Tetractys New Music (Austin, TX) as the inaugural Producing Director of Here Be Monsters 2023, 2024, and 2025, building the foundation and structure of the yearly indie-classical festival.
-She continues to be involved as a participant in 2026 with her performing arts company, One Ounce Opera.
+Julie joined the team at Tetractys New Music (Austin, TX) as the inaugural Producing Director of Here Be Monsters 2023, 2024, and 2025, building the foundation and structure of the yearly 2-day indie-classical festival.
+She continues to be involved as a participant with her performing arts company, One Ounce Opera.

 Bringing her experience and knowledge to a diverse spectrum of folks through fractional projects, Julie joined Austin firm Zanate Marketing as their Creative Director in 2022.
 Her clients have spanned smart tech, precision navigation, nonprofits, social justice, performing arts organizations, and experimental music makers.